ClintWinter/colt-steele-advanced/11_js-closures-and-this/Notes.md

 How can we refactor this duplication using call?

-How can we "borrow" the sayHi functino from clint and set the value of `this` to be ross?
+How can we "borrow" the sayHi function from clint and set the value of `this` to be ross?

 ``` javascript
 var clint = {